IELTS Essay # 1198 - University students should study a full range of subjects

 Universities, supreme citadels for building an enlightened generation, play a pivotal role in shaping a country's destiny.
 Thus the curriculum they follow to teach pupils has a profound impact on its overall outcome.
 Though some scholars believe that teaching a wide range of subjects at the tertiary level is far more beneficial than restraining the syllabus to a few particular subjects, I have reasons to disagree with this view.

 Furthermore, a medical student, when forced to study history and poetry, would feel less connected to those subjects, ultimately ending with less specialised knowledge and skill.
 Similarly, a student from literature would find solving higher calculus a real challenge.
-The university already has its departments that pick students based on their merits and interests and the course offering should stick to that.
+The university already has separate departments that pick students based on their merits and interests, and the course offering should stick to that.

-To conclude, the areas of studies, especially in this modern era, are myriad and thus adding a spectrum of subjects in every major is not a practical idea.
+To conclude, the areas of study, especially in this modern era, are myriad, and thus adding a spectrum of subjects in every major is not a practical idea.

 Sample Answer 2: [Agreement]

-Some people advocate teaching university learners a wide range of subjects while others are in favour of making them specialised in a particular field with few subjects.
-I believe that teaching many different subjects make tertiary students better prepared for their career, life and society.
-This essay will outline my perspective.
+Some people advocate for teaching university students a wide range of subjects instead of just a few specialised subjects.
+I tend to agree with this view as I believe that teaching many different subjects makes tertiary students better prepared for their careers, life and society.

-However, university education, I believe, is not meant to produce just skilled professionals who would work better in their respective job fields and make huge money.
+To begin with, a university education is not meant to produce just skilled professionals who would earn big paychecks.
 Rather, it should aim to create enlightened and knowledgeable individuals who would lead the nations in the future.
 This is why a doctor should learn the history of the nation so that he never forgets that his primary aim is to serve the nation and not make money.
 Similarly, if a software engineer has no knowledge of accounting, the financial sector would struggle to have useful software for their automation.
-I wholeheartedly believe that a university builds a strong foundation for a person to become a responsible and qualified individual and the more subjects they study the stronger their foundation becomes.

 Sample Answer 3: [Disagreement]